Whānau Mārama

 Set across the laneways, storefronts, and shared spaces of Commercial Bay, Whānau Mārama brought together Māori artists and researchers under the whetū of Matariki — forming a living map of Indigenous knowledge, memory, and future-making.

-Rather than a single installation, the work unfolded as a series of gestures across the precinct — quiet, intentional, and cumulative.
+It unfolded as a series of gestures — quiet, cumulative, and embedded.

 It operated within the everyday.